ryanallen/words-of-my-perfect-teacher/README.md

 This present life, therefore, is the turning-point at which you can choose between lasting good or lasting evil.
 If you do not make use of it right now to seize the citadel of the absolute nature within this lifetime, in lives to come it will be very hard to obtain such freedom again.
 Once you take birth in any of the forms of life in the [lower realms](#lower-realms), no idea of [Dharma](#dharma) will ever occur to you.
 Too bewildered to know what to do or what not to do, you will fall endlessly further and further to ever [lower realms](#lower-realms).
 So, telling yourself that now is the time to make an effort, meditate over and over again, applying the [three supreme methods](#three-supreme-methods): **start with the [thought](#thought) of bodhicitta**, **do the practice itself without any conceptualization**, and **dedicate the [merit](#merit) at the end**.

 As a measure of how much this practice has truly convinced us, we should be like [Geshe Chengawa](#chengawa-geshe), who spent all his time practicing and never even slept.
-[Geshe Tonpa](#tonpa-geshe) said to him: "You'd better rest, my son.
+[Geshe Tönpa](#tönpa-geshe) said to him: "You'd better rest, my son.
 You'll make yourself ill."

 "Yes, I should rest," Chengawa replied.
 "But when I think how difficult it is to find the freedoms and advantages that we have, I have no time to rest."
 He recited nine hundred million [mantra](#mantra)s of Miyowa and did without sleep for the whole of his life.
 We should meditate until exactly that sort of conviction arises in our own minds.